BryanDucourt/note/Others/Part Time/COSC-3000 proposal 1.md

 - **Graphics Tools:** Python’s Matplotlib and Seaborn libraries for creating visualization charts such as time series forecasts and feature importance graphs.
 - **Techniques Demonstrated:** Time series analysis, forecast visualization, and graphical presentation of model performance and error analysis.
-- Visualizations will help in intuitively displaying stock trends, model predictions, and important data features.
+- Visualizations will help in intuitively displaying bitcoin trends, model predictions, and important data features.

-This project aims to develop a reliable tool for predicting stock market trends, helping investors better understand and anticipate market movements, thus making more reasoned investment decisions.
+This project aims to develop a reliable tool for predicting bitcoin market trends, helping investors better understand and anticipate market movements, thus making more reasoned investment decisions.